How to Live Stream on Zoom with a Professional Video Platform

 The page you land on should say “Allow live streaming meetings” across the top.
 Toggle the button to the left.

-Now, make sure the box next to “Custom Live Streaming Service” is checked.
-You will have to provide instructions to configure your live stream in a very specific format.
+Make sure the box next to “Custom Live Streaming Service” is checked.
+You will have to provide instructions to configure your live stream in a particular format.
 You will find these instructions in your Dacast account under the “General” tab in “Encoder Setup.”

 You will enter the information listed above.
 Make sure to use the following format: